This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 Spring Data JPA

-Spring Data aims to provide a consistent model for accessing data from different kinds of data stores.
+Spring Data JPA provides a consistent and simplified model for accessing data from different types of data stores.

-UserService (which we created earlier) contains a lot of redundant code which can be easily generalized.
-Spring Data aims to simplify the code below.
+The UserService we created earlier contains some redundant code that can be generalized.
+Spring Data JPA helps reduce boilerplate code and simplifies data access.

 @Repository